prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

   1. Refactor duplicate code relating to the price-formatting logic.
 Notice and fix any discrepancies in this logic.
   2. Refactor duplicate code relating to the receipt contents.
 Ensure the printed receipt has the same contents as the receipt file.
   3. Test the program's price-formatting logic produces desired results.
-Move the logic into a stand-alone function called `format_usd()` that can be invoked and tested in isolation, WITHOUT any user inputs.
+Move the logic into a stand-alone function called `format_usd()` that can be invoked and tested in isolation, separate from any user inputs.
   4. Test the program's ability to lookup matching products.
-Move the product lookup logic into a stand-alone function called `find_product()` that can be invoked and tested in isolation, WITHOUT any user inputs.
+Move the product lookup logic into a stand-alone function called `find_product()` that can be invoked and tested in isolation, separate from any user inputs.
 Use the mock products CSV file data to perform this test.

 ### Robo Improvements (Further Exploration)